 If a student is found to have knowingly used Safe2Tell to make a false report, the student will be subject to school disciplinary action.
-A false report is any report where a student makes a report or knowingly causes the transmission of a report to a law enforcement authority of a crime or other incident within their official concern when he or she knows that it not occur.
-CRS 18-8-111(2).
+A false report is any report where a student makes a report or knowingly causes the transmission of a report to a law enforcement authority of a crime or other incident within their official concern when they know that it did not occur or when it is intentional to get someone in trouble. .
 Misuse of Safe2Tell could result in a referral to law enforcement and be subject to criminal charges under C.R.S.
-18-8-111.
+18-8-111